Visit our South Fulton Demonstration Garden!

 Donâ€™t Over Water!
 Did you know that more plants die of over watering than under watering?

-Check this site on a weekly basis to see if your landscape needs any supplemental water from your irrigation system.
+Check online for an irrigation calculator on a weekly basis to see if your landscape needs any supplemental water from your irrigation system.

 Simply enter the dates for the period of time you would like to calculate.
 If you receive a positive balance, this means that mother nature is taking care of things.
 If a negative balance appears, then your landscape requires the equivalent of that many inches of moisture.